Linuxfabrik/monitoring-plugins/check-plugins/dhcp-scope-usage/README.md

 Checks the IPv4 scope usage for a Windows DHCP server service using the PowerShell command `Get-DhcpServerv4ScopeStatistics -ComputerName "dhcpServer.contoso.com"`.
 Have a look at <https://docs.microsoft.com/en-us/powershell/module/dhcpserver/get-dhcpserverv4scopestatistics> for details.

 If you provide `--winrm-hostname`, the check plugin will execute all Powershell commands via WinRM, otherwise it will run locally.
 This allows the plugin to run on Linux servers as well.
-By using the [winrm Python module](https://github.com/diyan/pywinrm), this plugin supports various transport methods in order to authenticate with the WinRM server.
-The options that are supported in the transport parameter are:

-* `basic`: Basic auth only works for local Windows accounts, not domain accounts.
-Credentials are base64 encoded when sending to the server.
-* `kerberos`: Will use Kerberos authentication for domain accounts which only works when the client is in the same domain as the server and the required dependencies are installed.
-Obtain a Kerberos ticket on Linux (`kinit`) or use a keytab.
-Ensure `/etc/krb5.conf` and DNS/SPNs are correct so Kerberos to the Windows service succeeds.
-* `ntlm`: Will use NTLM authentication for both domain and local accounts (default).

 Hints: